w3c/imsc-hrm/misc/explainer.md

 ## Introduction

-The [IMSC Hypothetical Render Model (HRM)](https://www.w3.org/TR/imsc-hrm/) constrains the processing complexity of subtitle and caption documents that conform to the [IMSC Recommendation](https://www.w3.org/TR/ttml-imsc/).
+The [IMSC Hypothetical Render Model (HRM)](https://www.w3.org/TR/imsc-hrm/) constrains the presentation processing complexity of subtitle and caption documents that conform to the [IMSC Recommendation](https://www.w3.org/TR/ttml-imsc/).

 The HRM is not a new concept: it has been included in all versions and editions of the IMSC Recommendation and has remained substantially unchanged.